redat00/qarnot-sdk-go/README.md

 ## Status of the project

 This section aims at keeping track of the project, see where we're at and give you an idea of what you can expect.

+### TODO

+- Write a CI/CD
+- Clearly needs more tests.
+E2E tests would be great (with Minio for bucket for example).
+Coverage should at least be at 70% to seem acceptable
+- Needs to rework the way decoding errors are actually handled. `panic` is not acceptable in a library : The end user should be responsible for handling error.
+- Needs to rework the differents methods, especially for tasks.
+- Document a little bit more, add examples.

 ### Endpoint implementation